Gabry147/introsde-2017-assignment-1/README.md

 ```sh
 $ ant doc
 ```
-  - The target ant.clean deletes the build folder and the two file generated, in order to have a fresh start for executinf single class targets.
+  - The target ant.clean deletes the build folder and the two files generated, in order to have a fresh start for executing single class targets.
 This doesn't clean the doc folder, as the Javadoc generation of ant.doc overrides all previous Javadoc for the same classes.
-This mean that if a class is deleted, its Javadoc must be deleted by hand.
+This mean that if a class is deleted, its Javadoc remains and it must be deleted by hand.

 [//]: # (Even if is not specifically requested by the site, thanks to dillinger.io for its md editor)